cyberark/secrets-provider-for-k8s/CONTRIBUTING.md

     1. [Chart version](helm/secrets-provider/Chart.yaml)
     1. [Default deployed version](helm/secrets-provider/values.yaml)
     1. [Test case hardcoded version](deploy/test/test_cases/TEST_ID_22_helm_rbac_defaults_taken_successfully.sh)
-1. Review the git log and ensure the [changelog](CHANGELOG.md) contains all relevant recent changes with references to GitHub issues or PRs, if possible.
-1. Review the changes since the last tag, and if the dependencies have changed revise the [NOTICES](NOTICES.txt) to correctly capture the included dependencies and their licenses / copyrights.
-1. Before release, ensure that all documentation that needs to be written has been written by TW, approved by PO/Engineer, and pushed to the forward-facing documentation.
 1. Commit these changes - `Bump version to x.y.z` is an acceptable commit message - and open a PR for review.